konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

   - Call `useTableControlProps` and pass it an object including all properties from `tableControlState` along with additional config arguments.
 Some of these arguments will be derived from your API data, such as `currentPageItems`, `totalItemCount` and `isLoading`.
 Others are simply passed here rather than above because they are used only for rendering and not required for state management.
   - The return value (the same `tableControls` object returned by `useLocalTableControls`) has everything you need to render your table.
 Give it a `console.log` to see what is available.

-> ⚠️ TECH DEBT NOTE: The `tableControls` object returned by the higher-level hooks here currently has no explicit type.
-Its type is inferred from the return values of `useTableControlState` and `useTableControlProps`, which was a choice made to ease the original development.
-However, this makes it difficult to see what properties are available for table rendering without using `console.log` or reading the source.
-We probably should add an explicit type interface for this object.

 If desired, you can use the lower-level feature-specific hooks (see [Features](#features)) on their own (for example, if you really only need pagination and you're not rendering a full table).
 However, if you are using more than one or two of them you may want to consider using these higher-level hooks even if you don't need all the features.
 You can omit the config arguments for any features you don't need and then just don't use the relevant `propHelpers`.

 ## Features